Pepe (1960 film)

 Pepe is a 1960 American musical comedy film starring Cantinflas in the title role, directed by George Sidney.
-The film contained a multitude of cameo appearances, attempting to replicate the success of Cantiflas' American debut Around the World in 80 Days.
+The film contained a multitude of cameo appearances, attempting to replicate the success of Cantinflas' American debut Around the World in 80 Days.

 The film received generally unfavorable reviews from critics and failed to match the box-office success of his previous American film.
 The movie was issued on VHS tape in 1998; to date, a DVD and a Blu-ray have been released in Spain, but none in the United States.

 Plot

 Pepe is a hired hand, employed on a ranch.
 A boozing Hollywood director, Mr. Holt, buys a white stallion that belongs to Pepe's boss.
 Pepe, determined to get the horse back (as he considers it his family), decides to go to Hollywood.
 There he meets film stars, including Jimmy Durante, Frank Sinatra, Zsa Zsa Gabór, Bing Crosby, Maurice Chevalier and Jack Lemmon in drag as Daphne from Some Like It Hot.
 He is also surprised by things that were new in the U.S. at the time, such as automatic doors.
 When he finally reaches the man who bought the horse, he is led to believe there is no hope of getting it back.
 However Mr. Holt offers him a job when he realizes that Pepe brings new life to the stallion.
-With his luck changing, Pepe wins big money in Las Vegas, enough that Mr. Hold lets him be the producer of his next movie.
+With his luck changing, Pepe wins big money in Las Vegas, enough that Mr. Holt lets him be the producer of his next movie.
 Most of the movie centers around his meeting Suzie Murphy, an actress on hard times who hates the world.
 Just like with the stallion, Pepe brings out the best in Suzie and helps her become a big star in a movie made by Mr. Holt.
 The last scene shows both him and the stallion back at the ranch with several foals.